bubichallenge/challenge-codes/README.md

 We generated a small example dataset with 300 travels in 10 days between three fake stations ("A", "B" and "C").
 The set has been cut into two parts: train (7 days: the first five consecutive days of the ten, plus two not consecutively) and test (3 days).

-These are available under the "data/raw" folder.
+These are available under the [data/raw](https://github.com/bubichallenge/challenge-codes/tree/master/data/raw) folder.

 ### Solution files

-A "solution file" is the reference, the ground truth, that contains data derived from the "test" part of the raw data -- the information that has to be predicted by the challenge participants.
+A _solution file_ is the reference, the ground truth, that contains data derived from the "test" part of the raw data -- the information that has to be predicted by the challenge participants.

 The sample solution file for task 1 is [data/task1-BRP/mini1-solution.csv](https://github.com/bubichallenge/challenge-codes/blob/master/data/task1-BRP/mini1-solution.csv), and for the second task: [data/task2-DSDP/mini2-solution.csv](https://github.com/bubichallenge/challenge-codes/blob/master/data/task2-DSDP/mini2-solution.csv).

-To see how they have been created from the raw csv test data, see the end of this readme ('Other scripts').
+To see how they have been created from the raw csv test data, see the end of this readme ([Other scripts](#Other scripts)).

 ### Sample submission files